TrustFinity/patdryburgh.com/blog/_posts/2017-03-30-week-one-uganda.md

 On Sunday, Tonny brought his girlfriend to our place to show Andrea how to cook [matooke][matooke].
 The four of us shared dinner and stories.
 Later, Tonny's girlfriend offered us a tray of eggs.
 They were also very delicious.

 Monday was my first day at the [Ensibuuko][en] office.
-Before heading in to meet the team, [Corey][corey] and Jamal &mdash; two Canadian developers who arrived a couple of months before me &mdash; took me out for breakfast to update me on the status of the project and to give me a lay of the land.
+Before heading in to meet the team, [Corey][corey] and Jamal&mdash;two Canadian developers who arrived a couple of months before me&mdash;took me out for breakfast to update me on the status of the project and to give me a lay of the land.
 The team, though junior in experience, are full of vigour and drive and are starting to gain some momentum on the [rewrite of the product][rw].

 On Wednesday, I joined several members of the team to celebrate the birthday of one of our developers, Fredrick.
 We had a great time sharing drinks and laughs as Fredrick wore the ceremonial sombrero (yes, it was a Mexican restaurant).